To Sir, Without Love: I'm Divorcing You: Manga

-A manga adaptation illustrated by Iroto Tsumugi began serialization on NTT Solmare's Comic C'moa website under Kadokawa's Flos Comic brand on July 5, 2023.
-The manga's chapters have been compiled into four tankōbon volumes as of June 2025.
+A manga adaptation illustrated by Iroto Tsumugi began serialization on NTT Solmare's Comic CMoa website under Kadokawa's Flos Comic brand on July 5, 2023.
+The manga's chapters have been compiled into six tankōbon volumes as of May 2026.

 The manga adaptation is published digitally in English on Kadokawa's BookWalker website.
 During their panel at New York Comic Con 2024, Yen Press announced that they had licensed the series for English publication with the first volume set to release in April 2025.